Intfly/PyBot/README.md

 # PyBot-NSI-1ere
 wip
-a basic school homework using tkinter
+a basic school homework using tkinter (this library is empty as hell)